Writing Impactful Meta Titles And Meta Descriptions

 Writing Meta Descriptions For Service And Landing Pages

 As with meta titles, your strategy for writing impactful meta descriptions varies depending on the type of content you’re writing them for.
-For example, if you’re writing a description for a sales funnel or service page, you need to ensure it’s well optimized for SEO while providing a brief description of the content they’ll find on the page.
+For example, if you’re writing a report for a sales funnel or service page, you must ensure it’s well-optimized for SEO while briefly describing the content they’ll find on the page.
 It’s also good to brag a little here and to make sure you add a solid call to action (like a contact prompt and phone number).
 Here’s an example of a well-written meta description for the fictional “County Plumbing” page we wrote a title for above:

 County plumbing services from the plumbers at *Company Name* are always fast, reliable and affordable.
 Contact *Company Name* at 555-555-5555 to learn more today!

 Writing Meta Descriptions For Blog Posts And More-Casual Content

 In contrast, if you’re writing a meta description for a blog post or other reader-focused piece of content, you want to describe what readers should expect to see in the full post.
 In other words, a short, paraphrased excerpt from the introduction of your post often does quite well.
-For example, here’s the meta description we used for the post you’re reading right now:
+For example, here’s the meta description we used for the position you’re reading right now:

 Writing impactful meta titles and meta descriptions is essential for quality SEO.
 Read more to learn how to do so from Contractor Advertising today!